dkhabiya/Blog/README.md

 * Enjoy!

 ## Application Routes
-The application has three main entities - User, Blogs and Comments.
+The application has three main entities - User, posts and Comments.
 The follwoing are the routes that assist in performing CRUD operations on these entities.

 ### User Routes